M4nuski/Easy3D_webGL/readme.md

 * Sounds
 * Better lights shaders (array of different types of ligts) (spot, point etc)
 * NetCode
+* Sprites (always facing viewer, shader with minimal inputs)
+* STL, OBJ, MS3D to JSON or other ready-to-use format for mesh data and entities
+* Improved Entity loading (ideally external tool should prepare model data for better load perf)
 * --ver5:
 * Entity hierarchy (parents with n-childs, matrix propagation etc)
-* Abstraction of basic Collision physics (hit, bounce, move etc)
+* Basic Collision physics (hit, bounce, move etc) as body data attached to entity
 * Evaluate value of render culling on mobile
-* Sprites (always facing viewer, shader with minimal inputs)
-* STL, OBJ, MS3D to JSON or other ready-to-use format for mesh data and entities
-* Improved Entity loading (ideally external tool should prepare model data for better load perf)
 * --ver6:
 * Replace per-vertex colors with textures, using a LUT texture and LUT data set if nothing else.
 * Other type of physics mechanic for controls. (chase camera/3rd person)